hohonuuli/vars/index.md

 Originally designed for annotating underwater video, VARS can be applied to any video dataset that requires constrained, searchable annotations.

+#### IMPORTANT

+This an an outdated version of the VARS system.
+More information about the current system is available at <https://docs.mbari.org/vars>.

 ## User Documentation
 - [An Overview of VARS](vars_overview.html)
 - VARS Applications